PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 If you have not already done so, create a [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Azure-ML-Studio.md)

-## Notebooks directly in your Azure Machine Learning studio
+## Notebooks directly in your Azure Machine Learning studio (Python or R)
 In your Azure Machine Learning studio, create a new Jupyter notebook and start working.
 The newly created notebook is stored in the default studio storage.
 This notebook can be shared with anyone with access to the studio.

 To create a new notebook: